 The Alligator is a technical analysis tool consisting of three lines overlaid on a pricing chart.
 The lines represent the jaw, the teeth and the lips of the named animal.
-The indicator is used to determine the trend and predict its future direction.
-The Alligator works best when combined with an oscillator-type indicator.
-And the Fractals seem to be one of the best choices.
+It is used to determine the trend and predict its future direction.
 The Fractals are recurring patterns that can predict reversals among larger, more chaotic price movements.
 Together they work just fine.

 How do they work?

-The Alligator indicator is a combination of three smoothed moving averages with periods of five, eight and 13, which are all Fibonacci numbers.
+The Alligator is a combination of three smoothed moving averages with periods of 5, 8 and 13, which are all Fibonacci numbers.
 Each of the lines is shifted ahead for a certain period, that depends on the short- or long-term orientation of that particular line.

 1) The Alligator’s Jaw (red) is a 13-period SMA, moved into the future by 8 bars;